langtail/langtail-node/README.md

   apiKey: "<LANGTAIL_API_KEY>",
 })

-const playgroundState = await ltLocal.get({
+const playgroundState = await lt.get({
   prompt: "<PROMPT_SLUG>",
   environment: "preview",
   version: "<PROMPT_VERSION>", // optional
 })
 ```

-this will return something like depending on how your prompt configured when it was deployed:
+`get` will return something like this depending on how your prompt configured when it was deployed:

 ```
           {